anncatz1/15418projectsite/finalReport.md

 ### APPROACH:

 We touched on a portion of the C++ standard library’s parallelism support in class, but didn’t have a chance to experiment with it.
 So, we decided to implement the entire project in pure C++, heavily utilizing the <atomic>, <mutex> and <thread> headers.
 We modeled our base code off of the paper “In Search of the Fastest Concurrent Union-Find Algorithm” by Alistarh, Federov, Koval.
+We performed testing on various machines, but our final results are based on a 16-in MacBook Pro 2019, with 2.6 GHz 6-Core Intel Core i7, with 12 hardware contexts.
 As above, we represent our union-find data structures with a vector<int>.
 Each node is represented at an index of the array, and the element at that index represents the parents of the node.
 If the node is a root of the tree, then we do not have a parent and instead record the rank of that set as a negative number.
 When we use union-by-rank, the (absolute value) of the number in the “parent” array for any root node is the rank at the root (or height of the tree).

 #### *Sequential*